lonesomegeek/LSG.GenericCrud/README.md

 - Automatic data fillers: [More details](./docs/FeatureDataFillers.md)
 - Support for custom repository logic: *more details to come*

-Actually unsupported features (but I'm working on it!):
+Actually unsupported features (feel free to help if you want!):
 - Per entity security policies
 - Full async pipeline
 - *and more*...